funkydan2/aussie_school_holidays_skill/README.md

 To-Do
 ----------------------
-* need to learn how to do 'onboarding'
 * For QLD:
   * Deal with the staggered year ending for grades 10-12
-* For NSW:
-  * Deal with 'eastern' and 'western' regions!
 * Incorporate Victoria
   * https://www.vic.gov.au/calendar.html
   * http://www.vic.gov.au/themes/v6/images/VictoriaCalendar-SchoolsTerms.ics